 Considered a pioneer in photography, he introduced a form of new realism by redefining the standards of beauty with timeless images.
 His humanist approach and idealisation of women sets him apart from the other photographers as he privileges the soul and the personality.
 He changed drastically the standards of the fashion photography in times of excessive retouching considering that there is something else that makes a person interesting, beyond their age.
 He explains : "This should be the responsibility of photographers today to free women, and finally everyone, from the terror of youth and perfection."
 His singular vision, presents them in their pure state, "in all honesty", avoiding all stereotypes as he privileges a face with hardly any make-up, in a baring that enhances the authenticity and the natural beauty of his women.

 His work is part of the permanent collections of many Fine Arts museums around the world and has also been shown in prestigious museums and galleries.
-Among these are the Victoria & Albert Museum (London), Centre Pompidou (Paris) and the exhibition 'A Different Vision on FashIon Photography' at Rem Koolhaas’ Kunsthal in Rotterdam (September 2016 - February 2017), as well as solo exhibitions at Hamburger Banhof (Berlin), Bunkamura Museum of Art (Tokyo) and the Pushkin Museum of Fine Arts (Moscow).
+Among these are the Victoria & Albert Museum (London), Centre Pompidou (Paris), Museo Thyssen-Bornemisza (Madrid), the Metropolitan Museum of Art, MoMa's PS1 (New York), as well as solo exhibitions at Hamburger Banhof (Berlin), Bunkamura Museum of Art (Tokyo) and the Pushkin Museum of Fine Arts (Moscow).
+The exhibition 'A Different Vision on Fashion Photography', initiated by the Kunsthal Rotterdam in 2016, was then displayed at the Kunsthalle München and in Turin's Venaria Reale.
+In 2017, he took part in the exhibition 'Alberto Giacometti Beyond Bronze' presented at the Kunsthaus in Zurich, followed by 'Shadow And Substance' at the Gagosian Gallery in London.

-Lindbergh is represented by Gagosian Gallery.
+Lindbergh is represented by 2b Management.
 He currently lives between Paris, Arles and New York.